Polynomially restricted operator growth in dynamically integrable models: Introduction

-In this paper, we introduce a framework to classify the OEDs of different local operators, which allows for a powerful way of understanding of the difference between simulable and non-simulable quantum dynamics problems.
+In this paper, we introduce a framework to classify the OEDs of different local operators, which allows for a powerful way of understanding the difference between simulable and non-simulable quantum dynamics problems.
 Given a spin-$1/2$ Hamiltonian, we show that one may define a equivalence relation on the set of Pauli strings, such that the span of each equivalence class is closed with respect to commutation with the Hamiltonian.
 We then study how specific Hamiltonians segregate the space of Pauli strings into these equivalence classes and compute the corresponding OEDs for operators within these classes.
-We provide a procedure to exactly derive these polynomials, offering a clear method to bound from above the complexity of operator evolution.
+In the case of $XY$ dynamics we derive exact expressions for OEDs as integer-valued polynomials.
 Such knowledge of OEDs gives insight into the complexity of quantum dynamics of the system, which we illustrate on several models, including some which are non-free fermion models.
+In particular, we fully characterize OEDs of all local operators in $XY$ Hamiltonians.
+To our knowledge, such a characterization was only available before for a very limited set of local operators that are quadratic in fermionic representation.